Table of Contents

 Microbiome and weight regulation

 These findings collectively underscore the intricate relationship between the microbiome and weight regulation.
-While there’s evidence linking specific microbiome compositions to obesity and weight-related outcomes, further research is required to delineate the exact mechanisms and establish causal relationships between microbiome alterations and weight fluctuations.
+There is evidence that certain microbiome types are linked to obesity and weight issues.
+However, more research is needed to understand how these changes in the microbiome cause weight changes.

 IgG, is an antibody–a protective protein that your immune system produces when it senses an invader.
 IgG antibodies patrol your body for antigens and spring into action when they run into anything that’s not supposed to be there.
 Common invaders include: Viruses, Pathogenic bacteria, Fungi, Environmental toxins, Mold toxins, When IgG antibodies catch an invader, they bind to it so they can’t escape.
 Then, they neutralize the germ or toxin, to keep it from causing any more damage.
 Lastly, IgG safely removes the antigen from your body.